Skip to main content

 Set up the customer side of your chats

-Design the conversation flow
+Design the conversation in Improv or Scripted mode

 Connect a Provider